vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 of Kailasa where Bhava dwells) Va.
 47. 17-18, Br.
 II.
 18.18 Aruna-A. (r. between Sarasvati and

-Drsadvati near Pethüdaka) Sal.
+Drsadvati near Pethūdaka) Sal.
 43. 30-35.
 Sarasvati joined itself to Aruṇā to cleanse the rāksasas of sins and Indra of brāhmana murder; B, (a branch of the Kausiki) V.84.156 ; vide Journal of A.S. of Bengal, vol. 17 pp.646-649 on the seven Kosis in Nepal of which the Arunā is the most important; C. (under Go.)
 B. 89.
 1, P. VI.
 176. 59.
 Vide.
 Bom.
 G.

 vol. XVI p.
 463 for Arunā stream, Arunā-varunā-sangama--( under Gau